Powerlearnproject/se-day1-assignment-ALcr8/README.md

 Define prompt engineering and discuss its importance in interacting with AI models.
 Prompt Engineering is the process of designing and optimizing text prompts to effectively interact with AI models, such as language models, chatbots, and other machine learning systems.
 It involves crafting clear, specific, and well-structured prompts to elicit desired responses, improve accuracy, and enhance overall performance.
 Importance of Prompt Engineering include:
-1. Improved accuracy
+1.Improved accuracy
-2. Enhanced user experience
+2.Enhanced user experience
-3. Increased efficiency
+3.Increased efficiency
-4. Better decision-making
+4.Better decision-making
-5. Unlocking AI potential
+5.Unlocking AI potential

 Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
 Explain why the improved prompt is more effective.
 Vague Prompt:"Write a short story"